 Creating an Inclusive Workplace for Transgender Employees

-Illinois, where employment and labor attorney Lori Ecker practices in Chicago, is not among those 20 states.
-Ecker says that while the conversation goes well beyond bathrooms, that topic was recently critical to the tune of more than $200,000 in August 2021.
+Illinois, where employment and labor attorney Lori Ecker practices in Chicago, is among those states with stronger protections for gender-affirming care.
+Ecker says that while the conversation goes well beyond gender neutral bathrooms, that topic was recently critical to the tune of more than $200,000 in August 2021.

 “The Illinois Appellate Court ruled against Hobby Lobby, which for years had refused to allow a trans woman employee to use the designated women’s bathroom,” Ecker says.
 “The way they claimed they were solving the problem was by having one [gender-neutral] bathroom, but that wasn’t always available.
 Ultimately, she was awarded $220,000 in emotional distress damages, which I believe is the highest such award out of the Illinois Human Rights Commission.
 Hopefully, the possibility of a six-figure award will encourage employers across the state to clean up their act.”